-Amidst all the cookies, cocktail recipes and grand holiday mains, couldn’t you use a quick, pantry-friendly recipe with 10-ish ingredients that’s great for breakfast, lunch or dinner?
-How’s my sales pitch? :D I thought I’d pop in with something a bit easier to keep you well-fed in those moments that find you tired from shopping, slightly hungover/just tired from the night before’s party, or when you’re looking for a healthy dinner break between your studies.
+Amidst all the cookies, cocktail recipes and grand holiday mains, couldn’t you use a quick, pantry-friendly recipe that’s great for breakfast, lunch or dinner?
+How’s my sales pitch? :D I thought I’d pop in with something a bit easier to keep you well-fed in those moments.
+Maybe you’re tired from shopping, slightly hungover/just tired from last night’s party, or you’re just looking for a healthy dinner break.

 This kimchi fried rice is super hearty, spicy, mildly funky, protein-rich, and simple to prepare.
-It really relies on cold leftover rice for the right texture, so that is one aspect you’ll have to plan out.
-I use brown basmati because that’s the only rice I have on hand these days.
-Any rice is fine though.
-A lot of commercial kimchi has fish sauce, so if you are 100% plant-based, be sure to check labels or make your own if you have a few extra weeks to spare!
+It relies on cold leftover rice for the right texture, so that is one aspect you’ll have to plan out.
+I use brown basmati because that’s the only rice I have on hand lately.
+Any rice is fine though!
+A lot of store bought kimchi has fish-based components.
+If you are 100% plant-based, check labels or make your own if you have a few extra weeks to spare!
 I like Wildbrine’s vegan kimchi if you’re considering buying one.

 Kimchi fried rice is typically served with eggs in the mix, but since I’m allergic (and also totally plant-based haha), I went with some seared tempeh as our big time protein component.
 It gets a light steam before a trip in the sauté pan with garlic, smoked paprika, salt, and maple syrup.
 Just going for that meaty/fake bacon-y vibe.